• Document Up to Date

 28 config: ${CRAFTER_SSH_CONFIG}

-The base-target.yaml file is handled a little bit different.
-This file is loaded by Crafter Deployer every time a new target is being added, and is merged with the specific properties of the target, with the target’s properties taking precedence.
-By default, the override location for this configuration file is ./config/base-target.yaml, but it can be changed through the application.yaml property deployer.main.targets.config.baseYaml.overrideLocation.
+The base-target.yaml file is handled a little bit differently.
+This file is loaded by Crafter Deployer every time a new target is added and is merged with the specific properties of the target, with the target’s properties taking precedence.
+By default, the override location for this configuration file is CRAFTER_HOME/bin/crafter-deployer/config/base-target.yaml, but it can be changed through the application.yaml property deployer.main.targets.config.baseYaml.overrideLocation.

 Here’s a sample base-target.yaml file (click on the triangle on the left to expand/collapse):